What Are Clock Signals in Digital Circuits, and How Are They Produced? | Symmetry Blog

 What is a clock signal?

-We can define a clock signal as a particular type of signal that oscillates between a high and a low state.
-The signal acts like a metronome, which the digital circuit follows in time to coordinate its sequence of actions.
+A clock signal (Figure 1) is a particular type of signal that oscillates between a high and low state.
+With the signal acting as a metronome, the digital circuit follows in time to coordinate its sequence of actions.
 Digital circuits rely on clock signals to know when and how to execute the functions that are programmed.

 If the clock in a design is like the heart of an animal, then clock signals are the heartbeats that keep the system in motion.